 - Do they know when to use it, and how to use it properly?

-- Can they help your customers to train others on their teams?
+- Can they help your customers to support others on their teams?

 - Can they help users to become more self-sufficient with your product, so that they’re not constantly having to call someone to help them trouble-shoot?

-- Do your training materials address all kinds of learners, with varying levels of background skills and knowledge?
+- Does your customer education address all kinds of learners, with varying levels of background skills and knowledge?

 - Are they easily accessible, and can they be used both during office hours and after?

-- Does they give some sort of feedback or assessment to your customers, so that they know they’ve absorbed what they really need to know?
+- Do they give some sort of feedback or assessment to your customers, so that they know they’ve absorbed what they really need to know?